Olympic Mountains: Fauna

 Elk browsing is believed to be responsible for the open park-like structure of the Olympic rainforests; the elk graze on hemlock and shrubs, leaving the Sitka spruce to grow.
 Elk browsing also increases diversity of grasses and forbs.
 Elk exclosure experiments in rainforest valleys show more species of vegetation growing outside the exclosures, where elk browse, than inside; while there are more brush and saplings inside exclosures, there are more grasses and forbs outside.
-Elk browsing improves forage for other herbivores like deer, voles and snowshoe hares.
+Elk browsing improves foraging for other herbivores like deer, voles and snowshoe hares.
 Elk prefer old growth forest and young alder groves over the large, even-aged plantations common on commercial timber land, although they will use small, recent clearcuts where they mimic natural forest openings.

-Both the Press and O’Neil expeditions were impressed by the quantity and tameness of the elk.
+Both the Press and O'Neil expeditions were impressed by the quantity and tameness of the elk.
 Both expedition leaders prohibited shooting the elk and deer except when the expedition was in need of meat.
 The Olympic National Monument was formed to protect the elk after the herds were reduced to less than 2000 animals.
 The population rebounded, and in 1937 a hunting season for elk was opened in the Hoh River valley.

-An estimated 2,000–4,000 hunters came for the 1957 hunting season, several times as many as expected; the excess was a logistical nightmare.
+An estimated 2,000–4,000 hunters came for the 1937 hunting season, several times as many as expected; the excess was a logistical nightmare.
 One hunter was accidentally shot and died.
 A second hunter drowned in the Hoh River.
 A pack horse was shot.
 The Hoh River flooded, stranding hunters and washing away their camps.
 Forest Service and State Game personnel were overwhelmed with rescue efforts (lost, stranded, or injured hunters) and dispute resolution.
 Over 800 elk were killed, some left lying in the forest.
 Proponents of a national park used the 1937 elk hunt as an argument in favor of permanent protection for Olympic's elk herds.
 Not all the elk herds are protected inside the national park: Some migrate in and out of the park, and others live entirely outside the park.
 All elk are subject to regulated hunting when outside the national park.